roboconf/roboconf.github.io/en/user-guide-snapshot/inheritance-and-variables.md

 ---
-title: "Inheritance and variables"
+title: "Inheritance and Variables"
 layout: page
 cat: "ug-snapshot"
 id: "inheritance-and-variables"
 menus: [ "users", "user-guide", "Snapshot" ]
 ---

 This page explains how component inheritance and facets impact the definition of variables.
 As a reminder, variables are exchanged by and among Roboconf agents to update configuration files dynamically.